 When you book an assessment with us – through our website, by email, phone and/or face-to-face meeting – the booking won’t be confirmed until:

-On our receipt of the Assessment Deposit, we will usually email you your initial Appointment confirmation to the email address provided when you first contacted us by email or phone, within 48 hours of booking.
+On our receipt of the Assessment Deposit, we will usually email you your assessment Appointment confirmation to the email address provided when you first contacted us by email or phone.
 If you have not received your appointment confirmation within 48 hours of paying the Assessment Deposit to us, please check your spam or junk email folder or filter and, if it’s not there, then contact us.
-It is your responsibility to ensure that your email is set up to allow you to receive your email confirmation, and we cannot accept any liability for any consequences of your not doing so.
+It is your responsibility to ensure that your email is set up to allow you to receive your email confirmation, and we cannot accept any liability for any consequences of you not doing so.

-The fee for the initial Appointment and each subsequent Appointment for the calendar year is set out in our initial Appointment confirmation email and/or invoice and our invoices must be paid in full, and in the currency stated, by cash, debit card, credit card and/or bank transfer on or before the date of the relevant Appointment.
+The Assessment Fee for the assessment and the fee for each subsequent Appointment for the calendar year are set out in our initial Appointment confirmation email and must be paid in full, and in the currency stated, by cash, debit card, credit card and/or bank transfer on or before the date of the relevant Appointment.

-Cancellations, changes to bookings and failures to attend appointments or pay invoices
+Cancellations, changes to bookings, failures to attend Appointments and payment of invoices

 For all other Appointments, including for therapy sessions, we will accept cancellations up to two working days before an Appointment.
 A working day for us includes Monday-Saturday (excluding public holidays).
 You must notify us by email or by telephone, and we must receive your email or telephone call.
-Our current contact details are set out here.
+Our current contact details are email@example.com and (02) 8757-3838.

-(a) If you fail to attend, cancel or seek to reschedule an Appointment with less than two working days notice:
+(a) If you fail to attend, cancel or seek to reschedule an assessment Appointment with fewer than seven days’ notice: